Eckwersheim derailment

-On 14 November 2015, a TGV train derailed in Eckwersheim, Alsace, France, while performing commissioning trials on the second phase of the LGV Est high-speed rail line, which was scheduled to open for commercial service five months later.
-The derailment resulted in 11 deaths among those aboard, while the 42 others aboard the train were injured.
-It was the first fatal derailment in the history of the TGV and the third derailment since the TGV entered commercial service in 1981.
+On 14 November 2015, a high-speed TGV train experienced a catastrophic derailment in Eckwersheim, a commune in the Alsace region of northeastern France.
+The train was engaged in testing activities—specifically, commissioning trials on the newly constructed second phase of the LGV Est high-speed rail line, which was scheduled to commence commercial service just five months later.
+The purpose of these tests was to ensure the safety, reliability, and performance of the new track and train systems before opening to the public.